One of the most common questions we hear as home builders is “What does it cost per square foot to build a home?”

 In 2021 and 2022, Made to Last completed 17 custom homes.
 They ranged in cost between $260 – $450 per square foot.

-We now recommend most clients do not pursue a custom home project without a budget of $450 per square foot.
+We now recommend most clients do not pursue a custom home project without a budget of at least $350 per square foot.

 As part of our usual process, Made to Last can provide an exploratory meeting where we present a Pre-Design Estimate for your desired home.
 This is at no cost to you.
 Contact us today to book an exploratory meeting.
 After you make the choice to have us help guide you through the home-building process, we begin to design and choose products for your custom homes.
 Once the house is fully designed, we establish an accurate Estimate based on quotes and prices for the actual home.